 STEP 4.
 START WORKING

 Due to the nature of the work you must have a complete UK Enhanced DBS with The Bushcraft Company, or hold an Enhanced DBS on the update service, and return two professional references before starting work with us and provide 3 documents of identity as part of your Right to Work in the UK.

-We will supply you with a schedule of work throughout our summer season, which finishes at the end of July.
-Further contracts of work will be supplied for at our August summer camps, and our autumn season, which finishes in mid-October.
+We will supply you with a schedule of work for our summer season which finishes in mid-October.

 We will request your preferred woodland estate to be based at, while you are working on camps all food is included and a free pitch sites available within our staff camps on each estate is available for you to stay in between camps (you will need to bring you own tent.)
-If you are required to work at another of our woodland centres, we will transport you.
+If you are required to work at another of our woodland estate we will inform you beforehand.

 “The job holder’s responsibility for promoting and safeguarding the welfare of children and young person’s for whom s/he is responsible, or with whom s/he comes into contact will be to adhere to and ensure compliance with The Bushcraft Company’s relevant Safeguarding; Child Protection Policy and Procedures at all times.
 If in the course of carrying out the duties of the role, the job holder identifies any instance that a child is suffering or likely to suffer significant harm either during the residential trip or at home, s/he must report any concerns to The Bushcraft Company’s Child Protection Officer/Designated Safeguarding Lead (Wesley Westaway) or to the Managing Director (Max Folkes) so that a referral can be made accordingly to the relevant third party services.”